 Your dentist has a protocol for diagnosing your dental troubles.
-After taking a detailed history including any surgeries you’ve had and medications you’re taking, he does a comprehensive exam and may suggest additional investigations, like X-rays or blood tests.
-With this information, he can tell you the reason for the pain in your jaw.
+After taking a detailed history, including any surgeries you’ve had and medications, he does a comprehensive exam and may suggest additional investigations, like X-rays or blood tests.
+With this information, he can tell you why the pain in your jaw.

 Please inform your doctor whether your jaw pain is on the right or left side.
-If your pain in jaw issue requires more invasive treatment — like muscle relaxants, mouthguards, Botox or even surgery — your dentist provides you with the necessary information to take the next step.
+If your jaw pain requires more invasive treatment, such as muscle relaxants, mouthguards, Botox, or even surgery, your dentist will provide you with the information you need to proceed.

 Left untreated, your jaw pain could lead to more severe consequences and needless time suffering.
-Whether you need help from a family dentist who knows your dental history or a cosmetic dentist for treatments that help you look and feel better, you’ve found the best dentist in the Yonkers.
+Whether you need help from a family dentist who knows your dental history or a cosmetic dentist for treatments that help you look and feel better, you’ve found the best dentist in Yonkers.